 The child must also learn that communicating with people leads to good things.
 If the child just learned to mand for “juice”, then initially every time the child says juice they should get a sip of juice.
 The child needs to see that communicating with people promptly gets needs and wants met.

-If you have implemented a system of communication for a kiddo with Autism and the results are inconsistent, ask yourself: “Is this communication system the only way the child can get this need/want met?”
+If you have implemented a system of communication for a kiddo with Autism and the results are inconsistent, ask yourself: “Is this communication system the only way he/she can get this need or want met?”
 If the answer is no, that may be why you aren't seeing progress.